zzossig/zzoDocs/content/en/zzo/customization/customfont.md

     }
     ```

-3. Add your fonts file at root/static/fonts/myfont.xxx (If your url in step2 is ('../fonts/myfont.xxx')).
+3. Add your font files at `root/static/fonts/myfont.xxx` (assuming your url in step2 is ('../fonts/myfont.xxx')).
+In case your custom font is from Google Fonts you need not add the font files, instead you can just add the link tag in `root/layouts/partials/head/custom-head.html` (complete description is given below).

 4. Make a font.toml file at root/data/font.toml and make variables as below.